ryanchankh/mcr2/README.md

 # Learning Diverse and Discriminative Representations via the Principle of Maximal Coding Rate Reduction
-This repository is the official implementation of [Learning Diverse and Discriminative Representations via the Principle of Maximal Coding Rate Reduction](https://arxiv.org/abs/2006.08558) (2020).
+This repository is the official implementation of the [NeurIPS'20 paper](https://arxiv.org/abs/2006.08558) "Learning Diverse and Discriminative Representations via the Principle of Maximal Coding Rate Reduction".

 ## Requirements
 - This codebase is written for `python3`.